 Understanding/Comprehension of the sim concepts

 Two of the four students wondered at least once during the interview whether the resonance could have something to do with the location of the springs on the platform.
+TL: make piston same size a platform to diffuse any pre-conception about torque ( Mindy add some more thoughts about default settings

 For one of these students, the problem seemed to be that when you switch between “same m” and “same k” options in the drop down menu, the resonant frequencies of the masses along the platform stay the same.
 She seemed to expect them to change.